Chapter 2 : In the House of Black

 But to where?
 Not London, to the City cousins.
 They would only send me back again, laughing at my insolence (or country ignorance).
 Not France, not now, nor Europe in general.
 No interest in going to America, a certain exchange student had reduced any passing interest to dust.
 There had to be other places where magical people could reside, but even then, I might be seen, recognised.
 Perhaps it would be best to stop being magical, to hide where they could never find me.

-My possessions stowed in my school trunk, excepting the fabulous dress robes Mother had been bribing me with these past months - they were filthy things now.
+My possessions stowed in my school trunk, excepting the fabulous dress robes Mother had been bribing me with these past months.
 A book or two from the library, some money, jewels from my mother's box - borrowed, but never returned.

 And so I ran away from home, like a character in a book, stealing away in the dead of night from an unwanted marriage.